South America’s Riviera

 Continue east over the funky bridge connecting the area of La Barra, rippled like a wave.
-Turn inland towards one of the most exclusive and exquisite projects in the area.
-Located in the middle of a stunning property with roaming cows and distant views of the river, sink your fork into a gourmet lunch experience that sources all local fresh ingredients with international touches.
+Turn inland towards one of the most exclusive and exquisite projects in the area, the new Fasano hotel.
+Located in the middle of a stunning 480 hectare property with roaming cows and distant views of the river, sink your fork into a gourmet lunch experience that sources all local fresh ingredients with international touches.

-From the coast, drive a half-hour drive inland from José Ignacio to gaucho country.
+From the coast, drive half-hour drive inland from José Ignacio to gaucho country.
 Here, there’s nothing but grassy, rolling hills, sheep and ñandúes grazing.
-Perhaps, you’ll pass an old-fashioned gaucho on horseback wearing flared bombachas de campo riding pants, with a felt beret and dagger stuck in his embroidered waistband.
+Perhaps, you’ll pass an old-fashioned gaucho on horseback wearing flared bombachas de campo riding pants and felt berets, a wicked dagger stuck in embroidered waistbands.

 Visit a new olive oil project nestled in the folds of the hills producing some of Uruguay’s finest extra virgin olive oil.
 Understand the process of making the oil and head out into the plantation for sweeping views of the countryside.
-Afterwards, sit down to a guided tasting of the different oils, along with snacks and tasting of their excellent new wines.
+Afterwards, sit down to a guided tasting of the different oils, amuses, along with their excellent wines.